 Thomas J. Buiteweg is an adjunct professor at the University of Michigan Law School and a partner with Hudson Cook LLP.
 His practice focuses on helping financial institutions, sales finance companies, and motor vehicle dealers and manufacturers establish and maintain automobile financing and leasing programs.

-Professor Buiteweg is a former member of the Ally Financial Legal Staff, where he provided legal support to Ally’s motor vehicle financing, leasing, and insurance operations for nearly 17 years.
+Buiteweg is a former member of the Ally Financial Legal Staff, where he provided legal support to Ally’s motor vehicle financing, leasing, and insurance operations for nearly 17 years.

-Professor Buiteweg is a former vice chair of the American Bar Association Business Law Section’s Consumer Financial Services Committee.
-He is also a former vice chair of the ABA Business Law Section's Uniform Commercial Code Committee.
+A former vice chair of the American Bar Association (ABA) Business Law Section’s Consumer Financial Services Committee, Buiteweg is also a former vice chair of the section’s Uniform Commercial Code Committee.
 He is a member of the Governing Committee for the Conference on Consumer Finance Law, a member of the American College of Consumer Financial Services Lawyers, and a fellow of the American College of Commercial Finance Lawyers.